reelyactive/pareto-anywhere/README.md

 What is pareto-anywhere?
 ------------------------

-__pareto-anywhere__ is a convenient collection of various open source software modules by [reelyActive](https://www.reelyactive.com) which, together, enable context-aware physical spaces.
+__pareto-anywhere__ is a convenient collection of complementary open source software modules by [reelyActive](https://www.reelyactive.com) which, together, collect ambient IoT data from common sources and process it into a standard JSON format that you can readily put to good use via APIs, web apps and familiar integrations.

 ![pareto-anywhere components](https://reelyactive.github.io/pareto-anywhere/images/pareto-anywhere-components.png)